How to Start a Business in New Mexico

 - To form a New Mexico corporation, file New Mexico Articles of Incorporation and pay the state fee, which is $100 minimum.

-Your New Mexico formation documents must be submitted online.
+Your New Mexico formation documents must be submitted online through the e-filing system.
 To fill out your articles, you’ll first need a registered agent.
 Keep in mind that all the information on these forms, such as your registered agent’s name and address, will be public record.

 A registered agent is a person or business that accepts legal mail, like service of process, on your business’s behalf.
 Your New Mexico registered agent must have a physical address in New Mexico and be available during regular business hours to accept legal notices and forward them to you in a timely manner.
 You can be your own registered agent if you live in New Mexico, but if you miss a service of process while you’re on vacation, you could find yourself in legal trouble.
 Hiring a registered agent service guarantees that professionals will be available to accept your legal mail year-round.